 The Company's most advanced asset is the Springer Tungsten Mine, a fully constructed mine and mill asset in Nevada, USA.
-The Springer mine is currently not operating, and the Company has appointed a financial advisor and sales agent (Jordan Capital Markets, Vancouver) to market the asset for sale.
+The Springer mine is currently not operating, and the Company is offering the asset for sale.

 The Company holds a 50% interest earn-in right in the Nyngan scandium project in New South Wales, Australia, and it is advancing the project as the manager.
 EMC also owns two other properties: the Fostung tungsten property in the province of Ontario, Canada, and the Carlin vanadium property, in Nevada, USA.